utilitycoin/webcoinx/README.md

 commit on regular basis you'll be given push access - abusing git for svn/cvs style kitchen-sink development, with rebasing on the go, is what we do here.

 Live demo lives in gh-pages branch and only tested changes should go in there.

+## Style guide
+For html, we want to use the Google htmlcss [styleguide](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml) Short summary: 2 spaces indentation

+For javascript, we let jslint decide and try to follow as many of its rules as possible.
+We use 4 spaces indentation.

 # Installation